Setting up Pipelines via GitHub Machine Users

 Why does this token need these permissions?

-What follows is a breakdown of the permissions required by the ORG_REPO_ADMIN_TOKEN
+The following is a breakdown of the permissions needed for the ORG_REPO_ADMIN_TOKEN

-If you are not an Enterprise customer, or don't want Pipelines to perform those specific behaviors, you can chose to not grant the corresponding permissions.
+If you are not an Enterprise customer or prefer Pipelines not to carry out certain actions, you can choose to withhold the related permissions.

 Administration read & write access